IHTSDO/snomed-publish/closure-main/README.md

 Computes the transitive closure for the given input files, and saves the results out in simple child-parent format to the specified output file.

-The rules for the transformation taking place can be found in [this PDF document](https://github.com/sparkling/snomed-publish/blob/master/doc/doc1_CanonicalTableGuide_Current-en-US_INT_20130131.pdf?raw=true) [PDF], with an updated section to be found on [this wiki](https://sites.google.com/a/ihtsdo.org/snomed-publish/canonical/algorithm)
+This is the syntax:

+    -h, --help          Print this help menu
+    -t. --triples       File containing relationships
+    -c, --concepts      File containing concepts
+    -d, --descriptions  File containing descriptions
+    -f, --format        File format of input files.
+One of 'RF1', 'RF2', or 'CANONICAL' -o, --output        Destination file to write the transitive closure results to, in simple child-parent format -p, --pagesize      Optional.
+Number of concept records to handle in a single batch.
+                        A smaller page size requires less memory, but has poorer performance.
+Default it 450,000 -l, --location      Optional.
+Specify location of database file.
+If not specified, defaults to an in-memory database with increased memory requirements, but much imnproved performance and lower IO latency

+More details on the transitive closure library and algorithm can be [found here](/closure).

-When you run this program, you have the option of using either a disk based embedded database (H2), or an in-memory database.
+When you run this program, you have the option of using either a disk based embedded database, or an in-memory database.
 The disk based database is slower to use, but has a smaller memory footprint.
-The in-memory database requires about 3Gb of heap space ('-Xmx3000m').
+If you specify the --location parameter, a disk based database will be used, and the data will be stored in the file specified by this --location parameter.
+Not specifying the --location parameter forces the use of an in-memory database.

+If you are having problems with running out of memory, perhaps especially if you are using the in-memory database on a large dataset, you may optionally specify a pagesize.
+A smaller pagesize forces a smaller batch size when retriving the concepts from the database, clearing the memory between batches.
+Please note that because concepts are self-referential, there are performance implications of specifying a pageSize smaller than the total number of concepts: This will lead to some concepts being retrieved more than once, and their transitive closure also to be computed more than once.
+But peak memory usage will be greatly reduced.

 You will need to have the Java 7 JDK and Maven 3 to build the distribution jar file, and Java 7 JRE in order to run it.